The Palace Hotel Madrid: History

 After World War II, the Palace welcomed such guests as Ernest Hemingway, Orson Welles, Lauren Bacall, Rita Hayworth, Ava Gardner, and the Duke and Duchess of Windsor.
-In 1972, one entire floor of the hotel temporarily became the embassy of the People's Republic of China, as it re-established diplomatic relations with Spain.
-Henry Kissinger met with the Chinese at the hotel during this time, paving the way for the re-establishment of relations between China and the US.

 Georges Marquet's heirs sold the Palace to Spanish businessman Enrique Maso in 1977.
 During the February 23, 1981 coup, the hotel's general manager's office was taken over by members of the interim government, while over 200 international journalists filled the hotel.
 The Spanish Socialist Workers' Party celebrated their landslide victory in the 1982 elections in the hotel.
 Maso sold the hotel in 1989 to CIGA hotels, an Italian luxury chain owned by the Aga Khan.
 The hotel hosted participants in the Madrid Conference of 1991 between Israel and the Palestinians.

 ITT Sheraton purchased CIGA in 1995, and placed the hotel in its ITT Sheraton Luxury Collection.
-Starwood Hotels purchased Sheraton in 1997, and the hotel became part of its Luxury Collection division.
+Starwood Hotels purchased Sheraton in 1997, and made The Luxury Collection into a separate brand.
 The hotel was declared Bien de Interés Cultural in 1999.
-Starwood moved the hotel to its Westin Hotels division in 2001, renaming the property The Westin Palace Madrid.
-The hotel was home to the first meeting of the Club of Madrid in 2001, and closed for three days to host international heads of state including Mikhail Gorbachev and Bill Clinton.
+Starwood moved the hotel to its Westin Hotels division on March 1, 2000, renaming the property The Westin Palace Madrid.
 In 2005, Starwood sold the hotel to Host Marriott as part of a package of 38 international hotel properties, for $4.1 billion.
-Westin continues to operate the hotel under a long-term contract.
+In 2006, the hotel property was sold to Archer Hotel Capital, an investment group owned jointly by Singapore-based GIC Real Estate and Dutch pension investment company APG.

+The new owners of the hotel began gradually renovating its guest rooms floor by floor in 2008 and started major renovations of the public areas in June 2023.
+On March 1, 2024, Archer Hotel Management assumed direct operation of the hotel.
+At the conclusion of the renovation work, on March 14, 2025, the hotel was transferred from Marriott's Westin brand back to The Luxury Collection brand and renamed The Palace, a Luxury Collection Hotel, Madrid.